-Taking all of the relevant factors into consideration, including the fact that the Commission already places a great deal of information about its working practices in the public domain to reassure the public that these are sufficiently rigorous, I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect to personally-identifying information about Lord Lebedev which has not already been put in the public domain by the Commission, the Government or the individual.
+Taking all of the relevant factors into consideration, including the fact that the Commission already places a great deal of information about its working practices in the public domain to reassure the public that these are sufficiently rigorous, I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect.

+In respect to your second question, I consider that the balance of the public interest lies in maintaining the section 37(1)(b) in respect of personally-identifying information about Lord Austin which has not already been put in the public domain by the Commission, the Government or the individual.

-Some of this information is also withheld under Section 40(2) of the Freedom of Information Act.
+Some of the information you have requested is also withheld under Section 40(2) of the Freedom of Information Act.
 The personally-identifying information about the nominee himself constitutes personal data.
 Section 40(2) of the Act allows public authorities to withhold personal data if disclosure would contravene any of the data protection principles listed in the Data Protection Act 1998.
 It is for HOLAC to make a judgement in relation to whether the data protection principles would be contravened and the fairness of releasing data.